akeneo/pim-helpcenter/content/md/products-super-power/understand-data-quality.md

 ![Image data quality badges](../img/data-quality-grades.png)

 # How is enrichment calculated?
-The **enrichment grade** is calculated on the percentage of attributes filled in your product edit form (whether the attributes are required for completeness or not).
+The **enrichment grade** is calculated as the percentage of attributes with values in your product edit form (whether the attributes are required for completeness or not).

 Checking the `data quality insights` panel in the product edit form allows you to quickly see which attributes need to be filled to improve your data quality grade for enrichment.